bentemplin/musiccrunch/README.md

-# spotcrunch
+# musiccrunch
-Toolset for playing with Spotify user data
+Toolset for playing with Spotify user data.